Relay

 When it comes to sending and receiving ACH payments and wire transfers, your banking platform matters.
 Online banking platforms, like Relay, offer some advantages over traditional banks. 🙌

 Relay is an online banking platform offering cost-effective transfer services for small business owners.
 Take Relay’s competitive rates, for example.
 Some financial institutions charge for each ACH transfer.
-But Relay customers can send and receive next-day ACH payments for free! 🥳
+But Relay customers can send and receive next-day ACH payments! 🥳

 Whether you need to send business-to-business ACH payments or wire transfers, Relay offers the payment solutions you need.
 Send and receive money on your terms with Relay’s convenient digital features.